 Sun Dek Beach House review

-Our room had a fully stocked modern kitchen with a full size refrigerator, stove and microwave and an apartment size dishwasher.
+Our room had a fully stocked modern kitchen with a full-size refrigerator, stove and microwave and an apartment size dishwasher.

-We stayed in a one-bedroom with a fold out couch for the kids.
+We stayed in a one-bedroom with a fold-out couch for the kids.
 The bed was comfy and the pillows were not those overly stuffed ones you often find in hotels because they think they are comfortable.
 I’m a stomach sleeper and can’t stand a pillow that lifts my head too much.
 These were light and lofty without being too much.

 The exterior of the hotel reminds me of a classic style motel.
 It’s a U-shaped building, which makes every room visible from the central location.
-The central pavilion large enough for a gathering spot for friends and family.
-I imagine the Sun Dek as a ideal hotel for family reunions with close proximity to everyone, yet every family in individual rooms.
+The central pavilion is large enough for a gathering spot for friends and family.
+I imagine the Sun Dek as an ideal hotel for family reunions with close proximity to everyone, yet every family in individual rooms.
 I’m in the process of planning a group beach trip for 4 families, 15 people in total, and I can see how this would be a perfect location.

 The meticulously manicured lawn and surrounding landscaping were a verdant green.
 I liked how it felt like a tropical oasis in the hidden corners of the property.

-The pool is a salt water pool.
+The pool is a saltwater pool.
 A saltwater pool does not use/need chlorine but does not have that salty taste you get from the ocean.
 A little tip, there are beach toys and pool noodles in the laundry room available for guest use.
 The pool is from 4-8 feet, so if you have new or hesitant swimmers, be sure to bring or get flotation devices suitable for little ones.
-There isn’t a wading or entry level.
+There isn’t a wading or entry-level.

 The beach is across the street through an enchanted jungle walk.
 The walk isn’t far and across the street, but the traffic across the street is light and we never had to wait in order to cross.

 We were there during turtle nesting season and saw plenty of nests and tracks.
-Unfortunately we did not see any mama turtles.
-We did trek over there after dark both nights, but it was over cast during our stay and we could not see the moon.
+Unfortunately, we did not see any mama turtles.
+We did trek over there after dark both nights, but it was overcast during our stay and we could not see the moon.

 The beach area was quiet and private since most of the surrounding buildings were residential.
 The water was crystal clear, the clearest I’ve seen in Florida.
 I could wade out 5 feet deep and still see my toes.
 We collected a few more shells and overall had a nice time on the beach.

 The Sun Dek Beach House earned a Trip Advisor certificate of excellence as well as Booking.com award for best guest reviews.
-The property has 13 one-bedrooms, 2 two-bedrooms and 2 studios.
+The property has 13 one-bedrooms, 2 two-bedrooms, and 2 studios.

 We enjoyed our relaxing stay at the Sun Dek and look forward to visiting the area again soon.

 Our stay was sponsored by Sun Dek Beach House.
-However all opinions are my own.
+However, all opinions are my own.